Dan Howdle | September 19th, 2023

 You can watch a NOW TV subscription via the NOW TV app on a Smart TV, on a games console, via a streaming stick (such as Roku), via the web or even on your phone or tablet.
 If you want to watch Sky Sports in HD, you will need to pay extra for the NOW TV Boost, which allows you to watch in HD and increases the number of devices you can watch on at once from one to three.

 If you don’t fancy forking out for a Sky Sports subscription, there are other ways to watch sporting action on your TV.
-The main one of which is BT Sport, which, unlike Sky, has exclusive rights to the UEFA Champions League.
-If you want to make sure you have access to all the top-flight sport, you will have to sign up for both BT Sport and Sky Sport.
+The main one of which is TNT Sports (formerly BT Sport), which, unlike Sky, has exclusive rights to the UEFA Champions League.
+If you want to make sure you have access to all the top-flight sport, you will have to sign up for both TNT Sports and Sky Sport.

 For football fans, BT Sport is a great option as it has exclusive coverage of the UEFA Champions League, the Emirates FA Cup, the UEFA Europa League, and also 52 Premier League matches that are not shown on Sky Sports.
 It is also the go-to place for Rugby Union fans, showing Premiership Rugby along with the European Champions Cup and the European Challenge Cup.